Waheyy/Waheyy.github.io/content/post/secretstorage/secretstoragewriteup.md

 }

 ```
-Allocates a box into the GFP_KERNEL account.
+Allocates a box with the GFP_KERNEL flag.
 The size of box is 0x60 so it goes into the kmalloc-96 cache.
 You also can add a note by passing in note address and size along with the req struct.

 #### DO_READ: